xangxiong/teleport/rfd/0087--access-request-notification-routing.md

       roles: ["dev-rw", "prod-ro","prod-rw"]
       destinations:
         # Send requests for prod-rw through PagerDuty
-      - where: "equals(resource.spec.requested_role, "prod-rw")"
+      - where: 'equals(resource.spec.requested_role, "prod-rw")'
         plugin: pagerduty
         target: ["Teleport Alice"]
         # Send all other requests through MsTeams
-      - where: "equals(resource.spec.requested_role, "prod-rw")"
+      - where: 'equals(resource.spec.requested_role, "prod-rw")'
         plugin: msteams
         target: ["Alice@example.com"]
 ```

-`where` is a where clause it can be evaluated server-side or client-side
+- `where` is a where clause it can be evaluated server-side or client-side.
+An empty where evaluates to true.
-`plugin` acts as a label and each plugin instance can filter based on this
+- `plugin` acts as a label and each plugin instance can filter based on this.

 The destinations are additive:
 - they can come from the `role_to_recipient map`